 For an interactive map showing the locations of all city-funded hygiene services, visit visit Seattle.gov’s Addressing Homelessness webpage, and scroll down to the City-Funded Hygiene Services Available During COVID-19 Crisis section.

 For more info: Call the Seattle Free Shower Hotline, 206.386.1030.BACK TO TOP

 - Byrd Barr Place Rental Assistance – Byrd Barr Place helps renters avoid eviction with temporary rental assistance and connections to housing resources.

-- City of Bellevue Rental Assistance – To apply for funding, leave a message between 12:01am-11:59pm on Mondays, Wednesdays, and Fridays only on this dedicated hotline 206.694.6780.
+- City of Bellevue Rental Assistance – To apply for funding, leave a message between 12:01am-11:59pm on Wednesdays only on this dedicated hotline 206.694.6780.
 Counselors will call you back to screen for eligibility.
 Bellevue residents may can still call 2-1-1 to be screened for rental assistance and get information on other rental assistance resources in the community.
 (Please note: We review messages in random order to be as fair as possible for people whose schedules only allow them to leave messages at certain times.
 Depending on the call volume, we may not be able to get back to everyone; please allow one week after your initial call before you leave another message, and thank you for your patience!)

 - City of Seattle Utility Discount Program – Eligibility and application information for discounted utilities for Seattle residents.

 - Coordinated Entry for All Providers by WA State County